 Never mind that President Abraham Lincoln's Emancipation Proclamation had been written and read more than two years earlier.
 Juneteenth, named for the June 19 declaration, started as a celebration of emancipation day in Texas and eventually spread to other states.
 With celebrations dating back to 1866, Juneteenth now commemorates the end of slavery in the United States.

-In the region: Ossabaw Island, the first Georgia State Heritage Preserve, has a strong African-American history connection, particularly in the three cabins dating between 1820 and 1840 — built from shells, sand, lime and water to house enslaved people.
+Up the coast closer to Savannah is Ossabaw Island, the first Georgia State Heritage Preserve.
+It has a strong African-American history connection, particularly seen in the three cabins dating between 1820 and 1840 -- built from shells, sand, lime and water to house enslaved people.
 The cabin area is now a historic preservation and archaeological dig site.

 Cliveden, the 18th-century home of the Chew family, immerses visitors in this part of America's past in the Philadelphia area of Germantown.
 Its unusual two-story slave dwelling has been restored and is open to visitors, as is the main house.
 Cliveden also holds a large archive of Chew family documents that includes household inventories of property (enslaved individuals are among the "items" listed) and even the measurements of enslaved individuals' feet for a local shoemaker hired to make their shoes.
 In the area: The unassuming colonial Johnson House was owned by an abolitionist Quaker family, who made it a "station" on the Underground Railroad in the 1800s.
 Today it's a stop on the "Quest for Freedom" self-guided driving tours developed by the Pennsylvania Tourism Department.

-Nicodemus, Kansas.
-In the years immediately following emancipation, Kansas wanted settlers, and newly freed people in Kentucky wanted a home where they could raise their children in peace and safety.
-It seemed like the perfect match, but when groups from Kentucky relocated to Graham County, Kansas, in the 1870s, they were stunned by what they found there.
+In the years immediately after emancipation, Kansas wanted settlers, and newly freed people in Kentucky wanted a home where they could raise their children in peace and safety.
+It seemed like the perfect match, but when groups from Kentucky relocated to Graham County, Kansas in the 1870s, they were stunned by what they found there.

-Charleston, South Carolina.
-"Charleston looks the way it does because of African-American hands," notes Deborah L. Mack, associate director for community and constituent services at the National Museum of African American History and Culture.
+"Charleston looks the way it does because of African-American hands," said Deborah L. Mack, associate director for community and constituent services at the National Museum of African American History and Culture, in 2012.

 From the silhouettes of the buildings to the characteristic ornamental ironwork that adorns them, African-Americans, both enslaved and free, literally built the city, and their descendants comprise much of Charleston's population today.
 "These are families who have been there for 300 years, and they're grounded in the community," Mack says.